 The Federal Reserve Bank of Philadelphia’s state coincident indexes in November were comparable to the October showing, tending toward the weak side.
 30 states show declines from October, with Montana down 1 percent and West Virginia off nearly .9 percent.
 Of the 20 states with increases, Minnesota led with a .5 percent rise.
 Over the 3 months ending in November, 22 states had declines, with West Virginia off by 2.5 percent, and Montana and Michigan down by more than 1 ½ percent.
 Nevada rose 1.1 percent and Texas was up 1.0 percent—fairly soft performances for states at the top.
 Over the last 12 months Maryland again led, with a 6.6 percent increase, and Vermont’s index rose 6.1 percent.
 The measures for Arkansas and New Jersey fell over the last year.

-in November the independently estimated national figures of growth over the last 3 (.78 percent) and 12 (4.29 percent) months do not appear terribly out of line with the state figures.
+The independently estimated national figures of growth over the last 3 months (.7 percent) and 12 months (3.0 percent) both look to be roughly in line with what the state figures suggest.

 Charles SteindelAuthorMore in Author Profile »